Ubuntu periodic tasks

 Every system needs some maintenance from time to time.
 It allows to check integrity, increase performance and reduce disk usage.
 Here are the timers responsible for such jobs:

-— daily cleanup of temporary directories;e2scrub_all.timer
+- systemd-tmpfiles-clean.timer— daily cleanup of temporary directories;

-— daily man-db regeneration.
+- man-db.timer— daily man-db regeneration.

-I don’t fully understand the purpose of the man-db.timer
+I don’t fully understand the purpose of the man-db.timer: it’s better to regenerate man-db indexes

-when a new package is being installed, that is why additional periodic updates look
+by dpkg when a new package is being installed, that is why additional periodic updates look

 redundant.